k-Mor/intranet/README.md

   <li>Communicate with non-IT staff about IT happenings</li>
   <li>Refer to all Slot and Bingo machine related info like SNs</li>
   <li>Manage maintenance protocols and assign tasks</li>
+  <li>Refer to troubleshooting protocols and other job related information</li>
 </ul>